tensorflow/probability/tensorflow_probability/python/edward2/README.md

 By default, instantiating a random variable `rv` creates a sampling op to form the tensor `rv.value ~ rv.distribution.sample()`.
-The default number of samples (`sample_shape`) is one, and if the optional `value` argument is provided, no sampling op is created.
-Random variables can also operate with TensorFlow ops: they operate on the sample.
+The default number of samples (controllable via the `sample_shape` argument to `rv`) is one, and if the optional `value` argument is provided, no sampling op is created.
+Random variables can interoperate with TensorFlow ops: the TF ops operate on the sample.

 ```python
 x = ed.Normal(loc=tf.zeros(10), scale=tf.ones(10))